Rose Care InstructionsEverything you need to know about how to care for roses

 Yes.
 Determining how often you should water roses is key to beautiful blooms.
 Drenching roses with too much water at one time pushes nutrients away from the plant roots, leading to excessive weeding, fertilizing, and pruning.
 Additionally, frequent light watering can make the root system shallow and unprepared to handle the rigors of prolonged drought.

 When to water roses?

+We recommend creating a watering schedule.
 Water plants early in the day to minimize water loss due to evaporation.
 Avoid wetting foliage, especially in the evening, to reduce disease problems.

 In the hot summer months, roses need water only when they show signs of stress in the morning, which is expressed as curled or drooping leaves and branches.
 At this time of the year, some plants exhibit minor wilting in the afternoon that is natural as long as rigor is regained by morning.

 What is the best way to water roses?

 Drip irrigation systems and soaker hoses are a great way to effectively water roses while conserving water.
 These watering methods also promote disease free plants.